Unicorn-TAF/docs/_docs/core/configuration.md

 > if `tests` is specified, `tags` and `categories` properties are ignored.

 ### userDefined
 Parent for user defined properties.
-Any number of custom properties as key-value pair could be specified
+Any number of custom properties as key-value pair could be specified.
+Value of specific user defined setting could be retrieved by calling `Config.GetUserDefinedSetting`.

 ## Example of properties file
 ```json